-CIC’s membership includes more than 700 independent colleges and universities as well as a variety of higher education organizations.
+CIC’s membership includes more than 700 nonprofit independent colleges and universities, state-based councils of independent colleges, and other higher education affiliates.
 Members are diverse in size, location, mission, resources, and interests.

-The map shows the percentage of overall CIC membership in six regions across the United States.
-(CIC also has international members.)
+The map shows the percentage of CIC members among all private, not-for-profit, accredited, and degree granting institutions in the U.S. (CIC also has international members.)

 Carnegie Classification of CIC Member Institutions